 Catalpa bignonioides 'Nana'

 Leaves: Deciduous.
-Heart-shaped leaves vary from 4-8” long, 3-8” wide, and have a smooth leaf edge.
+Heart-shaped leaves vary from 4 to 8 inches long, 3 to 8 inches wide, and have a smooth leaf edge.
 Medium to dark green leaf color.
 Fall color is insignificant.
 Leaves sometimes drop while still green.
 Strong odor when crushed.

 Bark/Twigs: Fissured, grayish-brown bark with furrows, sometimes thick and with red-brown scales.
 Bark is easily damaged and thin when young.

 Mature size and shape: Small.
 15 to 20 feet high x 15 to 20 feet wide.
 Dwarf, bushy variety with a rounded, uniform, and dense crown that is umbrella or mushroom shaped.

 General information/special features: Plant in full sun.
 Moist, rich soil is preferable.
 A grafted dwarf cultivar of the Southern catalpa that looks like a large mushroom, globe, or umbrella.